ryankazokas/ryankazokas.github.io/_posts/2016-12-07-why-dependency-inversion.md

 **Setter Injection:** The dependency is provided to the setter of the dependent implementation.

-**Benefits:** Setters can be called at any time.
-This provides a flexible solution if you want to be able to change the implementation based on conditional statements.
-This is good for optional dependencies that may not need to be defined.

-**Disadvantages:** Since the setter can be called at anytime, it is harder to differentiate if the dependency was changed during the life-cycle of the object.

 {% highlight java %}

 public class Client{